custyblak/Network_Forensics_Exercises/README.md

 <h1> Tomcat Takeover Blue Team Lab (Cyberdefender) </h1>

 <h2>Scenerio</h2>
 Our SOC team has detected suspicious activity on one of the web servers within the company's intranet.
 In order to gain a deeper understanding of the situation, the team has captured network traffic for analysis.
 This pcap file potentially contains a series of malicious activities that have resulted in the compromise of the Apache Tomcat web server.
-We need to investigate this incident further.<b/>
+We need to investigate this incident further.</b>

-<br >NB: At the time of this documentation, this lab was active on [Cyberdefender](https://cyberdefenders.org/blueteam-ctf-challenges/135#nav-overview).
-Hence, no available walkthrough.
+<b><br>NB: At the time of this documentation, this lab was active on [Cyberdefender](https://cyberdefenders.org/blueteam-ctf-challenges/135#nav-overview).
+Hence, no available walkthrough.</b> Sign into your Cyberdefender account, navigate to the practice lab section and download the Pcap file.</br>

 <h2>Tools used include:</h2